grafana/intro-to-foundation-sdk/README.md

 - **Grafana**
 - **Prometheus**
 - **Loki**
+- **Alloy**

 It also includes a dummy web application that:
-- Uses **Alloy** to pull metrics and logs.
+- Exposes metrics and logs for monitoring.
-- Has the capability to generate and deploy its own dashboard.
+- Automatically generates and deploys its own dashboard.

-This example showcases how to integrate multiple tools in the Grafana ecosystem and automate dashboard creation.
+This example demonstrates how to integrate multiple tools in the Grafana ecosystem and automate dashboard creation.

 ## Getting Started
 To explore the examples, clone this repository and follow the instructions provided in each example's directory.